-Our research interests are currently focused on five key areas:
+Our research interests are currently focused on four key areas:

-- history of medicine, ethics, and medical humanities
+- history of medicine, ethics, environment and medical humanities

-- history of medieval and early modern culture
+- history of Medieval and Early Modern cultures

 different audiences, working with radio and television, schools, historical